 In use from 1759 to 1877, it was largely dismantled and rebuilt on Plymouth Hoe in Plymouth, Devon, where it now stands as a memorial to its designer, John Smeaton, a celebrated civil engineer.

-…for fantastic views of Plymouth Sound and the city!
+…there are fantastic views of Plymouth Sound and the city!

 Smeaton’s Tower (or Smeaton’s Light) was the third of four famous lighthouses have been built to mark the dangerous Eddystone Reef, 14 miles south west of Plymouth.